Lew Wallace: Early law and military career

 Wallace was admitted to the bar in February 1849, and moved from Indianapolis to Covington, Indiana, where he established a law practice.
-In 1851 Wallace was elected prosecuting attorney of Indiana's 1st congressional district, but he resigned in 1853 and moved his family to Crawfordsville, in Montgomery County, Indiana.
+In 1851 Wallace was elected prosecuting attorney of Indiana's 1st congressional district, but he resigned in 1853 and moved his family to Crawfordsville.
 Wallace continued to practice law and was elected as a Democrat to a two-year term in the Indiana Senate in 1856.
 From 1849 to 1853, his office was housed in the Fountain County Clerk's Building.

 While living in Crawfordsville, Wallace organized the Crawfordsville Guards Independent Militia, later called the Montgomery Guards.
 During the winter of 1859–60, after reading about elite units of the French Army in Algeria, Wallace adopted the Zouave uniform and their system of training for the group.
-The Montgomery Guards would later form the core of his first military command, the 11th Indiana Volunteer Infantry, during the American Civil War.
+The Montgomery Guards later formed the core of his first military command, the 11th Indiana Volunteer Infantry, during the American Civil War.

 Civil War service

 Wallace, a staunch supporter of the Union, became a member of the Republican party, and began his full-time military career soon after the Confederate attack on Fort Sumter, South Carolina, on April 12, 1861.
 Indiana's governor, the Republican Oliver P. Morton, asked Wallace to help recruit Indiana volunteers for the Union army.
 Wallace, who also sought a military command, agreed to become the state's adjutant general on the condition that he would be given command of a regiment of his choice.
 Indiana's quota of six regimental units was filled within a week, and Wallace took command of the 11th Indiana Volunteer Infantry Regiment, which was mustered into the Union army on April 25, 1861.
 Wallace received his formal commission as a colonel in the Union army the following day.

 On June 5, 1861, Wallace went with the 11th Indiana to Cumberland, Maryland, and on June 12, the regiment won a minor battle at Romney, Virginia, (in present-day West Virginia).
-The rout boosted morale for Union troops and led to the Confederate evacuation of Harpers Ferry on June 18.
-On September 3, 1861, Wallace was promoted to brigadier general of U.S. Army volunteers and given command of a brigade.
+The rout boosted morale for Union troops and led to the Confederate evacuation of Harpers Ferry, West Virginia, on June 18.
+On September 3, 1861, Wallace was promoted to brigadier general of United States Volunteers and given command of a brigade.